jvizcar/Fibrosis_Code/README.md

 ## Requirements
 The code was developed and tested using Ubuntu 18.04 LTS and Python version 3.7.

-For DL aspect of project we used Tensorflow 2.0 and Keras, which uses a GPU to speed up the process.
+For DL aspect of project we used Tensorflow 2.1 and Keras 2.3.1, which uses a GPU to speed up the process.
 The GPU used during this project is an NVIDIA GeForce GTX 1060.

 Other key Python packages uses: pyvips, histomicstk, girder_client, opencv, scikit-learn, Pillow.